Timber Rattlesnake

 By purchasing products that are certified by organizations such as the Rainforest Alliance and Bird Friendly, you are helping in the conservation of forests and habitats around the world.

-Three Banded Armadillo (Brazilian)
+Three Banded Armadillo (Southern)

 NOTE: Education Animals are “behind-the-scenes” animals & only appear to the public during Educational events.
 This includes scheduled events or programs such as daily animal mingles, private onsite programs, and zoo reaches.
 For more information, please reach out to edureservations@lvzoo.org.